The Vermont Statutes Online

 (b) If, before the transfer of title, facts contained in the disclosure statement change, the seller shall provide the buyer with an amended statement in a timely manner.

-(c) With respect to the partition or division of land, or with respect to an activity which might or might not constitute development, any person may submit to the district coordinator an "Act 250 Disclosure Statement" and other information required by the rules of the Board, and may request a jurisdictional opinion from the district coordinator concerning the applicability of this chapter.
-If a requestor wishes a final determination to be rendered on the question, the district coordinator, at the expense of the requestor and in accordance with rules of the Board, shall publish notice of the issuance of the opinion in a local newspaper generally circulating in the area where the land which is the subject of the opinion is located, and shall serve the opinion on all persons listed in subdivisions 6085(c)(1)(A) through (D) of this title.
+(c) With respect to the partition or division of land, or with respect to an activity that might or might not constitute development, any person may submit to the district coordinator an "Act 250 Disclosure Statement" and other information required by the rules of the Board and may request a jurisdictional opinion from the district coordinator concerning the applicability of this chapter.
+If a requestor wishes a final determination to be rendered on the question, the district coordinator, at the expense of the requestor and in accordance with rules of the Board, shall publish notice of the issuance of the opinion in a local newspaper generally circulating in the area where the land that is the subject of the opinion is located and shall serve the opinion on all persons listed in subdivisions 6085(c)(1)(A) through (D) of this title.
 In addition, the requestor who is seeking a final determination shall consult with the district coordinator and obtain approval of a subdivision 6085(c)(1)(E) list of persons who shall be notified by the district coordinator because they are adjoining property owners or other persons who would be likely to be able to demonstrate a particularized interest protected by this chapter that may be affected by an act or decision by a District Commission.

 (d) [Repealed.]
 (Added 1987, No. 64, § 3; amended 1991, No. 111, § 3, eff.
 June 28, 1991; 1991, No. 111, § 7, eff.
 Oct.
 1, 1991; 1993, No. 232 (Adj.
 Sess.), § 25, eff.
 March 15, 1995; 1999, No. 49, § 155; 2003, No. 115 (Adj.
 Sess.), § 47, eff.
 Jan.
 31, 2005; 2009, No. 154 (Adj.
 Sess.), § 236; 2013, No. 11, § 8; 2015, No. 150 (Adj.
 Sess.), § 33, eff.
 May 31, 2016.)